prandell/randell-comics-graphql/notes.md

 This document was used to capture things I learnt while creating this project

+## Routing

+- `BrowserRouter` component is the top level parent component in index.tsx which enables the router (there are other types of routers in react-router)
+- `Routes` component is then the parent of all `Route` components which take the element/component to be rendered as a prop
+- Nesting routes within routes allows you to persist a parent component while rendering different children (such as a navbar)

 ## SCSS

 - Allows you to target classes that are direct childern of other classes by nesting the CSS definitions:
+- Still applies to the whole application despite only importing it into one component
+- Lots of logos and brand names can be generated with AI generators
+- `box-sizing: border-box` means that padding doesn't increase the defined dimensions of a component

 ```
 .categories-container {